Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Are online tools available to forecast my upcoming property tax amount?

 Yes, specialized online tools, including an intuitive property tax calculator, are readily available on the city's official portal.
-These highly functional resources allow you to input your certified assessment and instantly generate a highly accurate estimate of your projected total property taxes.
+These functional resources allow you to input your certified assessment and instantly generate a accurate estimate of your projected total property taxes.

 How secure is my personal data on the property tax account?

 Your sensitive personal data within the digital property tax account is safeguarded by robust, enterprise-grade municipal encryption protocols.
-The City of Toronto heavily prioritizes cybersecurity, ensuring your financial records, historical payment options, and underlying property assessment details remain strictly confidential and fully protected.
+The City of Toronto prioritizes cybersecurity, ensuring your financial records, historical payment options, and underlying property assessment details remain confidential and fully protected.

 Can I view historical property tax due dates online?